Alhassan Andani: Early life and education

 Andani was born in Banvim, a suburb of Tamale on November 24, 1960.
 He attended one of the most prestigious senior high schools in the north, called Ghana Senior High School.
 He then proceeded to the University of Ghana where he earned a 4-year undergraduate degree in Agriculture.
 He holds a master's degree in Banking and Finance from Finafrica Institute in Milan, Italy.
 Andani is also an alumnus of the Oxford Strategic Leadership Programme, and holds an International Management Certificate from INSEAD, Chartered Bank.

 Career

 Andani began his career at the then SSB Bank Limited in 1984, and then rose through the ranks to become the regional project manager in the Upper Regions in 1987.
 He was a deputy managing director of Barclays Bank Ghana before joining Stanbic Bank.
 Currently, he is the chairman of the Council for Scientific & Industrial Research, chairman of SOS Children's Villages Ghana and chief executive officer and executive director at Stanbic Bank Ghana Ltd. He was also appointed by Gold Fields Limited as an independent non-executive director to its board of directors on August 1, 2016.
 He sits on the board of several companies, amongst them are Savana Agricultural Research Institute (SARI), JA International Group Of Companies, Savannah Accelerated Development Authority (SADA), Ghana Home Loans Company Limited, TV Africa, and RLG Communications (Ghana) Limited.

+Effective Thursday, 26th March 2026, He was appointed the Board Chairman of Ecobank.
+According to the Managing Director of Ecobank Ghana, Abena Osei-Poku, "His appointment reinforces Ecobank's commitment to strong governance, strategic leadership, and sustainable growth".